gbmhunter/blog/content/programming/microcontrollers/stm32/_index.md

 The `STM32WLEx` is a family of "SoC" microcontrollers featuring a `STM32L4` coupled with a wireless radio IC that supports LoRaWAN (both of these are in the same physical IC).

-[bibliography]
 ## References

-* [[[bib-st-swim, 1]]] ST Microelectronics (2016, Aug). _UM0470 User manual: STM8 SWIM communication protocol and debug module_.
+[^bib-st-swim]:  ST Microelectronics (2016, Aug). _UM0470 User manual: STM8 SWIM communication protocol and debug module_.
 Retrieved 2020-09-03, from https://www.st.com/resource/en/user_manual/cd00173911-stm8-swim-communication-protocol-and-debug-module-stmicroelectronics.pdf.
-* [[[bib-wp-stm32, 2]]] Wikipedia (last edited 2021, Aug 31). _STM32_.
+[^bib-wp-stm32]:  Wikipedia (last edited 2021, Aug 31). _STM32_.
 Retrieved 2022-01-12, from https://en.wikipedia.org/wiki/STM32.